GeoArchive/json-javascript-fast-search/README.md

 # json javascript : fast Search
 You have a json object that is an array of objects containing a primary key?
-Find things FAST with this function, it's just under 200 lines of commented and uncompressed code!
+Find things FAST with this function, it's just under 200 lines (without the comment lines) and uncompressed code!

 This function was developed for the GeoArchive project.\
 **Take a look**: [general info Geoarchive >>](https://www.geoarchief.eu)  /  [image library 'in action' >>](https://www.geoarchief.nl/C001)